robertoalonsotrillo/_Demiurge_/README.md

 ### 1. Descriptor Prediction Model

 As outlined above, the **descriptor model** plays a crucial role in the the prediction workflow.
-You may use pretrained descriptor data by selecting a `wandb_run_id` from the **[descriptor model](https://github.com/robertoalonsotrillo/descriptor-transformer/blob/main/predict_notebook/descriptor_model_predict.ipynb)** or train your own model using this [notebook](https://colab.research.google.com/github/buganart/descriptor-transformer/blob/main/predict_notebook/descriptor_model_predict.ipynb), following the instructions found there.
+You may use pretrained descriptor data by selecting a `wandb_run_id` from the **[descriptor model](https://github.com/robertoalonsotrillo/descriptor-transformer/blob/main/predict_notebook/descriptor_model_predict.ipynb)** or train your own model using this [notebook](https://colab.research.google.com/github/buganart/descriptor-transformer/blob/main/predict_notebook/descriptor_model_predict.ipynb), following the instructions found there to generate `MFCC` `.json` files.

-Four different time-series predictors were implemented as training options:
+Four different time-series predictors were implemented as training option.
+Both the "LSTM" and "transformer encoder-only model" are one step prediction models, while "LSTM encoder-decoder model" and "transformer model" can predict descriptor sequences with specified sequence length:

 - **LSTM** (Hochreiter et al. 1997)
 - **LSTM encoder-decoder model** (Cho et al. 2014)
 - **Transformer encoder-only model**
 -  **Transformer model** (Vaswani et al. 2017)

-Both the "LSTM" and "TransformerEncoderOnlyModel" are one step prediction models, while "LSTMEncoderDecoderModel" and "TransformerModel" can predict descriptor sequences with specified sequence length.
-Once you train the model, record the `wandb_run_id` and paste it on the [prediction notebook](https://github.com/buganart/descriptor-transformer/blob/main/predict_notebook/descriptor_model_predict.ipynb).
-Then, provide paths to the `RAW generated audio DB` and `Prediction DB`, and run the notebook.
-The notebook will generate new descriptors using the descriptor model and convert them back into `.wav` audio files.
+Once you train the model, record the `wandb_run_id` and paste it in the **[prediction notebook](https://github.com/buganart/descriptor-transformer/blob/main/predict_notebook/descriptor_model_predict.ipynb)**.
+Then, provide paths to the `RAW generated audio DB` and `Prediction DB` databases, and run the notebook to generate new descriptors and convert them back into `.wav` audio files using the **query and playback engines**(see below)

 #### Training (script alternative)